You are here

 Question 1: Who will be performing my procedure?

-Make sure the person performing the procedure is a qualified and registered medical doctor or a nurse who is acting under a doctor's supervision.
-The national register maintained by the Australian Health Practitioner Regulation Agency lists all persons who hold registration with the Medical and Nursing Boards of Australia and can be freely searched on the AHPRA website.
+Make sure the person performing the procedure is either the prescriber or a nurse under a prescriber’s supervision.
+The national register maintained by the Australian Health Practitioner Regulation Agency (AHPRA) lists all persons who are registered with the Medical and Nursing Boards of Australia and can be freely searched on the AHPRA website.